Studying at Cambridge

 Weighing

-Portion sizes and leftovers are measured by the participant or by research staff.
-This increases burden of data collection and is still subject to error.
+Portion sizes and leftovers are measured by a participant or research staff.
+Weighing increases the burden of data collection and is still subject to error.

 Household measures

-Household measures (e.g. spoon sizes) may be associated with considerable error.
-The discrepancies in individual ability to estimate food portions with the use of household measures have been shown to be independent of age, body weight, social status and gender but do vary with the food type and true portion size [56].
+Household measures (e.g. spoon sizes) may be associated with errors and considerable variations.
+The discrepancies in individual ability to estimate food portions with the use of household measures have been shown to be independent of age, body weight, social status and sex but shown to vary with the food type and true portion size [10].

 Food photographs (2 dimensional)

-Food photographs [10, 29] are the most commonly used tool to assist the estimation of portion sizes.
+Food photographs [11,12] are the most commonly used tool to assist the estimation of portion sizes.
 Showing photos in a computer display is likely to be helpful in an interview-assisted or a computer-based self-administered dietary assessment.
-However, studies have shown that both adults and children find the estimation of portion sizes using photographs a difficult task, with a tendency to over-report in both populations, but particularly in children [17].
-Some foods have been reported to cause greater difficulty than others; for instance, cheese had the largest error range, muesli was consistently over-estimated, and juice incurred the lowest error range in one study [40].
+However, studies have shown that both adults and children would find it challenging to estimate portion sizes using photographs, and improved portion size assessment aids are required for all age groups [13].
+Some foods have been reported to cause greater difficulty than others; for instance, most of the food categories were underestimated (ranging from −2.3% for cassava to −6.8% for rice), except for beverages (+1.6%) and leafy vegetables (+8.7%) which were somewhat overestimated [14].

-Photographs that depict a portion (amount consumed), or a serving size (amount served), are typically presented as a series of graduated photographs (see Figure D.1.11) for each food item, bound together in an atlas [19].
+Photographs that depict a portion (amount consumed), or serving size (amount served), are typically presented as a series of graduated photographs (see Figure D.3.3) for each food item, bound together in an atlas [15].

-Figure D.1.11 Example of graduated food photographs used to assess portion size with children aged 18 months to 16 years.
+Figure D.3.3 Example of graduated food photographs used to assess portion size with children aged 18 months to 16 years.

 Source: [13].